 Learn More https://www.allforgood.org/

 If you need more motivation, here are some stories of people, including kids, helping others during this holiday season:

 Mesai Alonsabe, 11, is serious about his work.
 The Vallejo child is focused on collecting as many gifts as possible for underprivileged kids and making this year his biggest toy collection event yet.

-9-Year-Old Girl Saves Up All Year to Donate 65 Thanksgiving Meals to Those in Need: Kenzie Parker, 9, pays for the meals with the money she saves throughout the year.
+Kenzie Parker, 9, pays for the meals with the money she saves throughout the year.
 This is the fifth year she’s given back on Thanksgiving.

 Homeless for about half her childhood and in foster care the rest, Ceres resident Zenia Zuniga said she knows the impact an act of kindness can have on a child.
 And when she saw Genevieve Piturro, founder of the Pajama Program, on “Oprah” in 2009, she knew she wanted to get involved.

 When Rob Scheer and his husband Reece’s first adopted child arrived at their home, the 4-year-old’s world fit into a trash bag.
 The image cued a flashback: Having grown up in foster care himself, Scheer once carried a similar bag moving into a new home.
 Troubled by the lack of dignity afforded to children in the U.S. foster system, the two men started a non-profit that provides children in the foster system with proper bags packed with essential and comforting items – shampoo, blankets, pajamas – that are sent to family services agencies across the United States.

 Need More Inspiration?

 Youth Services of America has a database of “Stories of Service,” detailing the many ways that youth are finding their voices, taking action, and making an impact in their communities.